 What is Pride Month?
 This is from an ally, which means that I support the LGBT community, even while not being in the community.
 Pride month is in June.
 This year, 2019, is the 50th anniversary to the Stonewall Uprising or Stonewall Riots, depending on your source.
 From the Library of Congress: “Lesbian, Gay, Bisexual, … Continue reading What is Pride?

 On this day four years ago, July 26, 2013, Shannon Fauver, at the Fauver Law Office, filed the case, Bourke v.
 Beshear, which started Kentucky on the path to the U.S. Supreme Court and a ruling on marriage equality.
-Her associate, Dawn Elliott, also was counsel on the case and they decided that someone should … Continue reading 4 years since the filing of the Kentucky marriage equality cases
+The other attorney is Shannon’s office, Dawn Eliot, also was counsel on the case and they decided … Continue reading 4 years since the filing of the Kentucky marriage equality cases

 On June 26, 2015, the US Supreme Court ruled that same-sex couples have the same right to marry as opposite-sex couples and the world has changed forever.
 Obergefell v.
 Hodges Looking back, on June 26, 2003, the US Supreme Court ruled in Lawrence v.
 Texas that no one could be charged with a crime for … Continue reading Two years since Marriage Equality became the law of the land